Pequnia/PequniaAI/readme.md

 Plugins allow you to extend PequniaAI’s capabilities, such as adding custom traits, integrating new machine learning models, or modifying agent behaviors.

 ### **Adding a New Trait**
-1. Add a new entry in `data.csv` under the `Specific Traits` column.
+1. Add a new entry in `data.csv` under the `Specific Traits` column:
    ```csv
    Name,Age,Gender,Behavior,Specific Traits
    Alex,27,Non-binary,humorous,"likes to incorporate sci-fi references in jokes"
    ```
-2. Re-run the training notebook to update the model.
+2. Re-run the training pipeline to update the model.

 ### **Custom Neural Networks**
 1. Create a new Python file (e.g., `custom_model.py`) and define your architecture: